Saudis Deny Reported CIA Conclusion That Crown Prince Ordered Khashoggi Assassination

 As we told the Washington Post the last contact I had with Mr. Khashoggi was via text on Oct 26 2017.
 I never talked to him by phone and certainly never suggested he go to Turkey for any reason.
 I ask the US government to release any information regarding this claim.— Khalid bin Salman خالد بن سلمان (@kbsalsaud) November 16, 2018

-Saudi officials have denied that the crown prince had any role in Khashoggi's death.

-Since his disappearance, Saudi officials have produced numerous and contradictory explanations for Khashoggi's whereabouts, or lack thereof.
+Since Khashoggi's disappearance, Saudi officials have produced numerous and contradictory explanations for his whereabouts, or lack thereof.

 They first said that Khashoggi left the consulate the same day he arrived to get a marriage license on Oct.
 2. As evidence slowly unraveled, officials then said a fistfight broke out between Khashoggi and a 15-man team that was sent to Istanbul.

-As a longer thread of narratives produced by the Saudi government continued to come apart, officials admitted that Khashoggi did in fact die inside the Saudi consulate, but distanced the crown prince from any connections to his death.
+As a longer thread of narratives produced by the Saudi government continued to come apart, officials admitted that Khashoggi did die inside the Saudi Consulate, but distanced the crown prince from any connections to his death.

 "We believe he was probably suffocated.
 He may have been choked," Harris told NPR.
 The audio from the consulate seemed to indicate that after Khashoggi died, there was conversation about what to do with his remains, Harris said.

-All men allegedly involved in the killing of Khashoggi have since been identified by Turkish authorities.
+All of the men allegedly involved in the killing of Khashoggi have since been identified by Turkish authorities.

 The Turkish government handed audio recordings of Khashoggi's killing to the United States and other countries.

-Note: An earlier version of this story incorrectly said Jamal Khashoggi was not seen again after going to the Turkish Consulate for a marriage license.
-It was the Saudi Consulate in Istanbul.